1,670 total views, 1 views today

 Looking like the frosted ice from a minty green Slush Puppy, ok, food blogger head on now – it was a granita, so there’s another link to Italian islands, this time Sicily (I recommend reading the chapter in Jeffrey Steingarten’s The Man Who Ate Everything about how true granitas are made!).
 Underneath the frosty layer were crunchy hazelnuts and smooth chocolate – this was quite an unusual arrangement but chocolate, mint and hazelnuts always go together in my world so I was happy.

-Borough utilizes fresh food, foraged ingredients with challenging dishes.
-At £68 for two it’s not cheap- it’s the same menu/price for dinner.
-If I lived nearby I would certainly make repeated visits for the bread!
+Borough utilises fresh food and foraged ingredients with challenging dishes.
+At £68 for two it’s not cheap or the most filling – it’s the same menu/price for dinner but if I lived nearby I would certainly make repeated visits just for the bread!

 Background music was a very eclectic mix covering underground hip-hop, Nina Simone, The Doors, Arcade Fire and soul and funk tunes, whether the hip-hop would go down well with older folks is debateable.